JinnyKo/Transformers_Implementation/README.md

 # Transformers_Structure
  This is a very simple code for understanding the structure of Transformers.
-When working on real-world projects, it is not desirable to implement everything from scratch like this.
+ When working on industry projects, it is not desirable to implement everything from scratch like this.